-Environmentally Sensitive Habitat Area (ESHA).
+Environmentally Sensitive Habitat Area (ESHA)-(coastal).
 Areas in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments.
 ESHAs include wetlands, coastal streams and riparian vegetation, and terrestrial ESHA.

-Environmentally Sensitive Habitat Area (ESHA), Terrestrial.
+Environmentally Sensitive Habitat Area (ESHA), Terrestrial-(coastal).
 Includes non-aquatic ESHA, including habitats of plant and animal species listed under the Federal or California Endangered Species Act and existing populations of the plants listed as 1b or 2 by the California Native Plant Society; coastal dunes; groves of trees that provide colonial nesting and roosting habitat for butterflies or other wildlife; and riparian vegetation that is not associated with watercourse.
-Does not include "Stream" or "Wetland".
-See also, "Environmentally Sensitive Habitat Area (ESHA)" and "Riparian Vegetation".
+Does not include "Stream-(coastal)" or "Wetland-(coastal)".
+See also, "Environmentally Sensitive Habitat Area (ESHA)(coastal)" and "Riparian Vegetation-(coastal)".